Lago Grande

 Economy

-Fruit Growing for export to Oregon, Louisianne and the North American League is prevalent in the mountain valleys near Galilea.
+Fruit is grown for export to Oregon, Louisianne and the North American League, prevalent in the mountain valleys near Galilea.
 In 2008, a wind-farm company from Louisianne, ÉoliEnergie began construction on a large windfarm at the mouth of the canyon due east of Galilea, and contracts are underway for a large farm in the desert to the south and west, with transmission lines likely to be sent through most of the communities between Deseret and San Diego. ÉoliEnergie is the first foreign contracted company allowed to build on Alta Californian soil.

 Culture